steunix/passweaver-api/README.md

 It's **collaborative**, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.

+It uses strong encryption algorithms, and can integrate with cloud-based Key Management System (Google, at the time of writing).

-## What is it?
+## About

-PassWeaver API is "only" a full API, there is no GUI or CLI: you can easily integrate it with your systems and let it act as a Password Centralized Vault.
-For a ready to use, simple yet complete Web GUI, have a look at https://github.com/steunix/passweaver-gui
+PassWeaver API is a full Rest API, it has no GUI or CLI: you can easily integrate it with your systems and let it act as a centralized password vault.
+Instead, for a ready to use, simple and complete Web GUI, have a look at https://github.com/steunix/passweaver-gui

-PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others:
+PassWeaver API is a NodeJS application, written in Javascript (ES6), released under MIT license, built on top of Express 5 framework.
-- Express, to manage HTTPS connections
-- Prisma, for ORM and DB access

 # Documentation

-Please have a look to https://steunix.github.io/passweaver-api/ for full documentation
+Please have a look at https://steunix.github.io/passweaver-api/ for full documentation.

+Rest API documentation can be found at https://steunix.github.io/passweaver-api/apidoc/index.html